-Make life easier by utilizing the Accessibility Shortcut on iOS
+Make life easier with the Accessibility Shortcut and Back Tap gestures

 - Guided Access: When you're in an app, it keeps the iPhone in a single app and allows you to control which features are available.
 You need to have the Guided Access feature enabled before it is available as an Accessibility Shortcut option.

-Once you've made your selection, you can simply triple-click the Home button on iPhone and iPad with a Home button or the Side button on iPhone and iPad with Face ID from anywhere, not just from Settings, and your iPhone or iPad will enable the function you've selected.
+Once you've made your selection for the Accessibility Shortcut on iPhone and iPad, you can simply triple-click the Home button or the Side button on iPhones and iPads with Face ID from anywhere, not just from Settings, and your iPhone or iPad will enable the function you've selected.
 To disable it, just triple-click the button again.
 If you have multiple functions assigned, just tap the option you want to use.